DragonEnergy/Woo-Microsoft-Ads-UET-Conversion/README.md

 Next iteration will support dynamic remarketing

-Was made by Andres de la Garza for Apogee.Media
+Was made by Andres de la Garza for https://apogee.media